 BAIKAL BUSH WARBLER

 In China, Baikal Bush Warbler Locustella davidi davidi breeds in the northeastern provinces plus Hebei, Shanxi, Shaanxi, and Sichuan.
 Both davidi and Siberian breeder suschkini are rarely recorded passage migrants in China, with suschkini migrating east of Tibetan Plateau and davidi more numerous in coastal provinces.
 Winters Southeast Asia, rarely southeast China.
 HABITAT & BEHAVIOR In thickets and dense scrub in taiga glades, along streams, and at edges of fields, to 1400 m (4,590 ft.).
 Shy and difficult to observe.
-ID Breeding adult rufous-brown from forecrown to tail, lighter than Spotted Bush Warbler L. thoracica and distinctly warmer than Chinese Bush Warbler L. tacsanowskia.
+ID & COMPARISON Breeding rufous-brown from forecrown to tail, lighter than Spotted Bush Warbler L. thoracica and distinctly warmer than Chinese Bush Warbler L. tacsanowskia.
 Short, whitish supercilium brighter and more prominent than Spotted and Chinese.
 Has dark eye-stripe, lacking in Chinese and Russet Bush Warbler L. mandelli.
-Ear coverts dull brown (not ashy-grey as in Spotted), contrasting little with crown and upperparts.
+Ear coverts dull brown (not ashy-grey, as in Spotted), contrasting little with crown and upperparts.
 Chin whitish.
 Lower throat and upper breast washed brown (not grey, as in Spotted) and streaked black; distinctiveness of streaking varies by individual and season (may be totally obscured in non-breeding plumage) but is usually stronger than Spotted and Russet and especially Chinese.
 Flanks washed brown.
 Undertail coverts dark brown and boldly scaled white (Brown Bush Warbler L. luteoventris lacks scaling).
 Juvenile has yellowish wash below and on supercilium.
 BARE PARTS Bill all-black in breeding season, yellow on lower mandible outside breeding season (Spotted all-black in all seasons); legs bright orange-pink.
 VOICE Song, delivered also in winter, an insect-like, raspy buzz, far different from Spotted.
 See sound-recording below. — Craig Brelsford

 RESOURCES ON LOCUSTELLA AND HELOPSALTES WARBLERS